Jendnice/To_Have_And_To_Honeymoon/notes.md

-** Move some of the "render new experience" pieces into experience.js.
-(At least some of it likely belongs there.)
-** CLEAN UP unnecessary and unused code (all js files, index.html file) ** Back to list above and continue from there.
+Current To Do's:

 ** Images!
 Make sure urls work and update form, etc. to have it as an href(?).
 Should display photo.

+** Move some of the "render new experience" pieces into experience.js.
+(At least some of it likely belongs there.)

-** Styling/formatting, etc.
+** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.)

+** Update both new forms to have text areas instead of one input line

+** CLEAN UP unnecessary and unused code (all js files, index.html file)

+** Back to list above and continue from there.

+Currently:

+Location - create, read, delete
+Expereince - create, read